 Pike lure fishing tackle

-Most people reading this will have used a standard fixed spool rod and reel combo before and in my opinion, this is the best route for anyone starting out in fishing for pike with lures.
-You will find more experienced lure anglers may choose to use a baitcaster rod and reel.
-Usually, anglers will use a baitcaster to get better casting distance but they can be a little tricky to use and you can end up spending more time with tangles than fish!
-My advice – unless you are experienced with a baitcaster – stick to what you know.
+Most readers of this guide will likely have used a standard fixed spool rod and reel combination before, and in my opinion, this is the optimal choice for beginners in pike fishing with lures.
+More experienced lure anglers may opt for a baitcaster rod and reel.
+Baitcasters are typically favored for their enhanced casting distance, but they can be a bit challenging to handle and often result in more time spent untangling lines than catching fish!
+My advice is to stick with what you know, unless you have prior experience with a baitcaster.

 Examples of the rods you could go for are: